Arcohol/mini-dns-relay/report.md

 ### 3. Upstream Forwarding

 `www.apple.com` was not found in the hosts.
 Therefore, the program forwarded the packet to upstream DNS server.
-After receiving the reply from the upstream, it forwarded back to the client.
+After receiving the reply from the upstream, the server forwarded the response back to the client.

 ![image-20230703000041607](/home/arcohol/.config/Typora/typora-user-images/image-20230703000041607.png)